 Psychology Today describes burn out as a “state of chronic stress that leads to physical and emotional exhaustion, cynicism and detachment, and feelings of ineffectiveness and lack of accomplishment.”
 Signs of physical and emotional exhaustion include insomnia, forgetfulness, some concerning physical symptoms, increased illness, depression, anxiety, and anger.
 Any of these symptoms can have detrimental effects on your life, let alone more than one of them occurring at the same time.

 Bossed Up works to help women create sustainable lives.
 Emilie Aries, Founder, and CEO, created Bossed Up because of her own experience with burnout.
 She was working for the Obama campaign and killing it.
-Unfortunately, she burnt out and decided to create a life that wouldn’t result in burnout again.
+Unfortunately, she burned out and decided to create a life that wouldn’t result in burnout again.
 Here is a great video that Emilie created to help explain burnout.

-There are so many ways that we can get burnt out.
+There are so many ways that we can get burned out.
 I know, for me, it happens when I don’t prioritize self-care and get too focused on all of the things I am doing.
 I can normally feel it coming, but don’t always do a great job of listening to my body and slowing down.

 Beating burnout requires that we take ownership of our lives and not get stuck on the to-do list and shoulds in life.
 When I read Shonda Rhimes’ book Year of Yes, she talked about the idea that no is a complete sentence (here is a video of her talking about that with Oprah).
 I know so many women (and I know research supports this) that really struggle to say no.